dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-08-15-We-know-so-little.md

 ---
 ### Footnotes

-[0] In my argument, I'm applying here relatively high standards of knowledge. - Different standards for knowledge?
+[0] In my argument, I'm applying relatively high standards of knowledge. - Different standards for knowledge?
 See David Lewis' [paper _Elusive Knowledge_](https://philpapers.org/rec/LEWEK) - By denying that we have knowledge about how language fundamentally works, I am not denying that we have theories about it and I am not even ruling out that one of these theories is largely correct.
 I am, instead, suggesting that no theory of language and our understanding of it reaches the level of certainty Saba presumes.

 [1] This state of affairs differs from the missing text phenomenon, the fact that we do not express the fullness of our thoughts in utterances, that Saba happily acknowledges and makes argumentative use of.
 In my example, I'm not just leaving part of my thought unsaid because the part can be derived from my fragmentary statement together with common knowledge.
 Otherwise, I would myself be able to recover the left out part.